 The writer at Etiquette Hell expresses an extremely negative take on the subject of Grandma Shower trends.

-No matter how they feel about it, etiquette experts agree: If you decide to host a grandmother shower, tread carefully.
+No matter how they feel about it, etiquette experts agree: If you decide to host a grandmother shower and be the one who throws a baby shower for the new Grandma, tread carefully.

 Embracing the Grandma Shower Trend.

 If you are going to embrace the Grandma Shower trend, here are some do’s and don’ts when it comes to Grandmother Showers.

 - DON’T outshine the mother-to-be.
 Don’t steal her thunder or shift the spotlight off of mom.

 - DO keep the celebration small and between Grandma’s circle of friends.
 A big blow-out celebration would be inappropriate, hurtful and in bad taste.

 - DON’T expect or give lavish gifts.
 Don’t expect or give expensive, outrageously expensive, or over-the-top gifts.
 And definitely no registry.
 Don’t see this as a time to go all out for Grandma, no matter how much you would like to.